grpc/proposal/A41-xds-rbac.md

 Support the [xDS RBAC HTTP filter][RBAC filter] as a registered filter type on xDS-enabled gRPC Servers, and support its `RBACPerRoute` configuration override.
 This does _not_ include [RBAC network filter][] support nor running the filter on gRPC clients. xDS v2 support is not necessary.
+Shadow rules will not be supported and is left as a potential future enhancement; only `RBAC.rules` will be supported as they can function without stats.

 Supporting the RBAC HTTP filter on server-side leverages [A36: xDS-Enabled Servers][A36] and [A39: xDS HTTP Filter Support][A39].
 Server-side HTTP filters